ravendb/docs/docs/Intro/ravendb-in-a-nutshell.markdown

 As you may have noticed, RavenDB is using the [Unit of Work pattern](http://martinfowler.com/eaaCatalog/unitOfWork.html), so all changes made before calling session.SaveChanges() will not be persisted in the database.
 Also, all database calls within a session are fully transactional.

+## Building from source

+RavenDB requires .NET 4.0 SDK installed to build.
+You should be able to just open Raven in Visual Studio 2010 and start working with it immediately.

+Raven uses PowerShell to execute its build process.
+From the PowerShell prompt, execute: .\psake.ps1 default.ps1

+You may need to allow script execution in your power shell configuration:

+  Set-ExecutionPolicy unrestricted

+The build process will, by default, execute all the tests, which may take a while.
+You may skip the tests by executing:

+  .\psake.ps1 default -task ReleaseNoTests

 ## Development cycle

 There are two flavors of RavenDB available - the stable build, which is production ready, and the unstable build.
 Since we at Hibernating Rhinos make a build out of every push, the unstable build is not recommended for production, although it is being thoroughly tested.

 New unstable builds are available daily, sometimes more than one a day.
 Stable builds are released whenever we feel comfortable enough with recent changes we made - usually when enough time has passed and a handful of people have used the unstable builds.

+## Reporting bugs

+Bugs should be reported in the mailing list: [http://groups.google.com/group/ravendb](http://groups.google.com/group/ravendb).

+When reporting a bug, please include:

+* The version and build of Raven that you used (can be the build number, or the git commit hash).
+* What did you try to do?
+* What happened?
+* What did you expect to happen?
+* Details about your environment.

+Bugs that comes with a way for us to reproduce the program locally (preferably a unit test) tends to be fixed much more quickly.

+A list of outstanding bugs can be found here: http://github.com/ravendb/ravendb/issues

 ## Licensing and support